pedro/gstame/README.md

 Updated SidebarJavaScript.html
 ```

-Open projects in Script Editor to rename, publish, etc:
+A lot of the functionality around Google script projects [are not yet available in their API](https://developers.google.com/apps-script/import-export#limitations).
+So you'll keep using the Script Editor to rename, publish or execute projects:

 ```
 $ gstame open Project1